Scholarships for Current Students

 - All special session students who have a current GPA of at least a 3.2 are eligible to apply for one of the nine available scholarships at $1,422 each.

-- Students must be actively enrolled in the MLIS or MARA program and taking at least three units in spring 2018.
+- Students must be actively enrolled in the MLIS or MARA program and taking at least three units in Fall 2018.

 - A copy of your unofficial transcript showing your current GPA is required.

-Using Prezi or Powtoon or similar tools, creatively build a presentation that showcases your skills (e.g., technology, organization, research, and other skills) and illustrates your commitment to:
+Using Prezi or Powtoon or similar tools (such as emaze), creatively build a presentation that showcases your skills (e.g., technology, organization, research, and other skills) and illustrates your commitment to:

 impacting global and/or diverse communities and organizations.